 1. Sacrifice pre-tax salary to super

 This strategy may be appropriate for those who have sufficient cash flow to divert some of their pre-tax salary to superannuation, rather than as take-home pay.
-Making additional voluntary contributions to super will help rebuild the account balance however it is an out of pocket expense which should be acknowledged.
-These tax effective super contributions can also boost cash flow by reducing the assessable income.
+Making additional voluntary contributions to super will help rebuild the account balance however it is an out-of-pocket expense that should be acknowledged.
+These tax-effective super contributions can also boost cash flow by reducing the assessable income.

 2. Government Co-Contribution